openeducation/Open-Tests/README.md

 Commit it.

-> $ git commit -m "First Commit"
+> $ git commit -m "First Deloy"

 Deploy the app

 > $ git push heroku master

-Well, done you have set up OpenTest.
+Well done!
+You have installed open-tests